Which Type of Turmeric is Best for Your Face: Powder vs. Extract vs. Serum

 What It Is

-Pros: High curcumin concentration (95% vs. 2-5%), standardized potency, less staining than raw powder, more potent anti-inflammatory effects.
+Pros: High curcumin concentration (95% vs. 2-5%), standardized potency, less staining than raw powder, more potent soothing effects.

-Cons: Still has bioavailability issues without proper formulation, can be irritating at high concentrations, not designed for topical use in raw form, requires knowledge to use safely, still may stain.
+Cons: Still has bioavailability issues without formulation, can irritate at high concentrations, not designed for topical use in raw form.

-Effectiveness rating: 5/10 for facial skincare—more potent but still lacks proper delivery system.
+Effectiveness rating: 5/10 for facial skincare — more potent but still lacks proper delivery.

 Formulated Turmeric Products (Serums, Cleansers, Creams)